 OCEMA recognizes that all members of the shipping community will be affected by this regulation.
-In an effort to facilitate and simplify compliance, OCEMA has developed a best practice for the receipt and forwarding of VGM.
-A key objective of the best practice is to develop processes that will have as small an impact as possible on all participants.
+In an effort to facilitate and simplify compliance, and taking into consideration both the SOLAS VGM requirement and the U.S. Coast Guard MSIB, OCEMA has developed a best practice for the receipt and forwarding of VGM for U.S. export cargoes.
+A key objective of the best practice is to develop common processes that will have as small an impact as possible on all participants.
 The following describes the Best Practice as it applies to the: